robledosm/save-lockscreen-as-wallpaper/README.md

 # Save lockscreen as wallpaper

-A powershell script to copy Windows 10 lockscreens to a folder (/User/Pictures/Wallpapers) to be used as wallpapers
+Powershell script to copy the Windows 10 lockscreens to be used as wallpapers.

+The script takes the files from the assets folder ($env:USERPROFILE \AppData\Local\Packages\Microsoft.Windows.ContentDeliveryManager_cw5n1h2txyewy\LocalState\Assets\*) and based on its dimension it copies the HD pictures to $env:USERPROFILE\Pictues\Wallpapers